hackclub/blot/guides/raymarching.md

 }
 ```

 If you want, you can define more complex objects too.
 For example, here's a sphere distorted by [noise](https://en.wikipedia.org/wiki/Gradient_noise).
-It's identical to a sphere, except for the fact that we randomly disturb the SDF with the Haxidraw editor's built-in fractal noise function.
+It's identical to a sphere, except for the fact that we randomly disturb the SDF with the Blot editor's built-in fractal noise function.
 We'll also want to offset the noise sample by some constants, to make it asymmetrical.

 ```js
 class NoisySphere {